Myleko/Programming_gold_Durham/README.md

 # Programming_gold_Durham

-Hi, my name is Miki and I am form Poland
+Hi, my name is Miki and I'm from Poland